-Cytomegalovirus immune globulin (Injection)
+Cytomegalovirus immune globulin (By injection)

 Cytomegalovirus Immune Globulin, Human (sye-toe-MEG-a-loe-vye-rus i-MUNE GLOB-ue-lin HUE-man)